Home Care for ALS |

 - Be kind, patient, and friendly

-- Abide by your prior written and verbal agreements
+- Abide by your written and verbal agreements

 - Respect your house rules and personal requests

-- Be proactive and go the extra mile (not just plop down on the couch and watch TV!)
+- Be proactive and go the extra mile (not just sit down and watch TV)